 LPG: Liquified Petroleum Gas, LP Gas, Propane – LPG vs Natural Gas – What is LPG

 What is LPG?
-Liquified petroleum gas – LPG (LP gas) – is the flammable hydrocarbon gases propane, butane, isobutane and mixes of the three gases.
+Liquified petroleum gas LP gas – LPG (propane) is the flammable hydrocarbon gases propane gas, butane, isobutane and mixes of the three gases.

-LPG (LP gas) or propane is used in gas heating, cooking, LPG hot water, various commercial LPG (LP gas) applications, and LP gas vehicles.
+LP gas (liquefied petroleum gas LPG) is used in gas heating, cooking, LPG hot water, various commercial LP gas – LPG in gas applications, and LP gas vehicles.

-Also spelled liquefied petroleum gas and liquid petroleum gas, LPG (propane) is used indoors in homes and outdoors as LPG in gas BBQs, camp stoves and many other applications.
+LPG (propane) is used indoors in homes and outdoors as LP gas – LPG in gas BBQs, camp stoves and many other applications.

-What is LPG – Liquified Petroleum Gas – Define LPG
+What is LPG – Liquified Petroleum Gas – Define LP

-To define LPG, there are a number of fuel gases that fall under the definition of LPG (LP gas) – liquified petroleum gas label, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.
+Gases that fall under the definition of LPG (propane) – liquefied petroleum gas LPG label, including propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.

 They are also referred to as natural gas liquids or NGLs.

-When compressed, liquified petroleum gas takes liquid form, and when burnt LPG (LP gas) has a high energy content.
+When compressed, liquid petroleum gas takes liquid form, and when burnt LP gas – LPG (propane) has a high energy content.

-Liquified petroleum gas LPG is an excellent fuel as LPG in gas heating, cooking, and many other applications.
+Liquified petroleum gas LPG is an excellent fuel as LP gas – LPG in gas heating, cooking, and many other applications.

-LPG Gas Constituents – LPG Composition – What is LPG made of?
-LPG vs Natural Gas
+LP Gas – LPG Gas Constituents – LPG Composition – What is LPG made of?
+LPG Gas vs Natural Gas

-Liquified petroleum gas – LPG (LP gas) is made up of carbon and hydrogen atoms forming propane and butane whilst natural gas is made up of lighter methane.
+Liquified petroleum gas LP gas – LPG (propane gas) is made up of carbon and hydrogen atoms forming propane gas and butane gas whilst natural gas is made up of lighter methane.

-The LPG gas constituents (LPG composition) can be either propane gas, butane gas or a composition of the two.
-Isobutane may also be a constituent.
+The LP gas – LPG constituents (LPG composition) can be either propane gas, butane gas or a composition of the two.
+Isobutane may also be an LPG.

-Stored as Liquified petroleum gas – LPG in gas vessels ranging from small BBQ LP gas bottles to larger propane gas cylinders and LPG tanks.
+Storage of liquified petroleum gas LP gas (liquefied petroleum gas LPG) in gas vessels ranging from small BBQ LP gas bottles to larger propane gas cylinders and LPG tanks.

 Propane Gas and Butane Gas as Natural Gas Liquids – NGLs

-The typical LPG gas constituent gases – propane gas and butane gas – are regarded as Natural Gas Liquids – NGLs.
+The typical LP gas – LPG gas constituents gases – propane gas and butane gas – are regarded as Natural Gas Liquids – NGLs.

-However, not all NGLs are liquified petroleum gas – LPG (LP gas).
+However, not all NGLs are liquified petroleum gas LP gas – LPG (propane).

 Natural gas liquids, also called Condensate, include other hydrocarbons, too.